 For allegations that fall under the Student Policy on Sexual Harassment Prohibited by Title IX complainants are required to submit a written formal complaint to the Title IX Coordinator or designee.
-For allegations falling under other policies, a formal written complaint is not required.
+For allegations falling under other policies, a formal written complaint is not required and may begin the reporting process by making a written or verbal report to one of the staff members listed above.
 Upon reaching out to one of the above individuals and reviewing the information provided, the Title IX Coordinator or designee shall determine the appropriate policy or policies based on the location of the alleged behavior and the behaviors alleged to have occurred.